BY VINCENT VU

 Removal Order Fees

+Removal fees are charged per-item removed.
 It can take 90 days or more for a removal order to process and the shipment to leave the fulfillment center, and an additional two weeks for the carrier to deliver the shipment.
+For more information, go to Remove inventory (overview).

 Automated Removals

-With this approach, amazon will automatically return, refurbish/liquidate, or dispose of items that won’t be sold or are no longer eligible for sale due to expiration dates or other issues.
+One of the most effective ways to manage unsellable or excess inventory is through Amazon automated removal settings.
+If you receive a notification that you have unsellable inventory that needs to be removed, you can quickly automate the process to avoid any future issues.
+With this approach, Amazon will automatically return, refurbish/liquidate, or dispose of items that won't be sold or are no longer eligible for sale due to expiration dates or other issues.

 Automated Options